 In 11 words, “alone” is repeated 4 times, while “all” and “wide” are repeated twice each.
 Each word contributes its own importance to the poem.
 “All” emphasizes the intensity of the speaker’s aloneness, and while the word “alone” highlights the speaker’s solitude, “wide” highlights the vast amount of space between the speaker and anything else.
 The repetition here evokes the image of an insignificant dot floating in an endless nothingness—a loneliness without end.

 It’s easy to find examples of repetition in poetry and in prose, but it’s much easier to execute repetition in poetry.
-Because poetry has greater freedom in syntax and structure, poets have more tools at their disposal to repeat themselves effectively.
+Why do poets use repetition?
+Poetry has greater freedom in syntax and structure, so poets have more tools at their disposal to repeat themselves stylishly and effectively.

 Now, let’s take a look at the types of repetition in literature—both prose and poetry—before looking at more repetition examples in each genre.